cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-2/hibernating.md

 12. Navigate to the **Manage** screen for your managed controller and refresh your browser. **IMPORTANT - DO NOT CLICK ON THE LINK FOR YOU MANAGED CONTROLLER!** Although you should still see that your managed controller is **Disconnected** you should also see that the **Statefulset** has **1/1 replicas**. ![Managed Controller unhibernating](controller-unhibernating.png?width=50pc)
 13. After a few minutes your managed controller will no longer be hibernated. ![Managed Controller Running](controller-running.png?width=50pc)

+{{% notice note %}}
->NOTE: If you review the **Automatic hibernation** configuration for your Managed Controller after it is running again, you will see that the hibernation **Grace period** has been reconfigured to a value of ***1500*** second (25 minutes) based on the value configured in the CloudBees CI configuration bundle for your managed controller as the configuration bundle values will always override any UI based changes.
+If you review the **Automatic hibernation** configuration for your Managed Controller after it is running again, you will see that the hibernation **Grace period** has been reconfigured to a value of ***1500*** second (25 minutes) based on the value configured in the CloudBees CI configuration bundle for your managed controller as the configuration bundle values will always override any UI based changes.
+{{% /notice %}}

 ## Un-hibernate a Managed Controllers via the Operations Center UI